-Respite is the only NOW service that furnishes waiver services in residential settings other than the personal home of the individual.
-The setting of the rates for Respite Services excludes the costs related to room and board.
+The setting of the rates for Community Residential Alternative Services and Respite Services excludes the costs related to room and board.
 These rates only include the cost of direct services.
-No reimbursement of room and board costs occurs for Respite Services.
+No reimbursement of room and board costs occurs for any residential setting.
+Individuals contribute to room and board costs through earned and unearned income.